Merrill Edge Review: Commissions, Fees, and Minimum Deposit

 Merrill Edge does offer a Market Pro application which is a full-screen trading platform designed

-to give a more active trader the means to take full control of their IRA investments.
+to give a more active trader the means to take full control of their investments.
 Merrill Edge Market Pro is a highly customizable application to view movements of

 various investments in real time.
 This is advantageous for the high-volume trader, since price quotes on the other screens could be delayed up to 20 minutes.